rappasoft/laravel-livewire-tables/docs/columns/creating-columns.md

 ## Setting an alias

-When not supplying an alias, the field name is used in the query string and in other locations as the column identifier.
+When not supplying an alias, the field name is used in the query string and other locations as the column identifier.
-You can change that behaviour by adding an alias which reflects in the SQL query, as well as the query string and other locations.
+You can change that behavior by adding an alias.

 ```php
 public function columns(): array